-The MO CPA-PAC is a member-driven committee that operates under the direction of a board of trustees, all of whom are members of the MSCPA.
+The MO CPA-PAC is a member-driven committee that operates under the direction of a board of trustees, all of whom are MOCPA members.

 Who decides how MO CPA-PAC funds are spent?

-The MO CPA-PAC Board of Trustees and MSCPA lobbyists.
+The MO CPA-PAC Board of Trustees and MOCPA lobbyists.

 What factors are considered for MO CPA-PAC support of a candidate?

 - Candidates who share ideals of the CPA profession;